fbpx Scholarships at NDARC | NDARC - National Drug and Alcohol Research Centre

 About the Centre

-The National Drug and Alcohol Research Centre (NDARC) was established at the University of New South Wales by the Commonwealth Government in 1986 to extend the knowledge base required for the effective treatment of individuals with alcohol and other drug-related problems and to enhance the overall research capacity in the drug and alcohol field.
+The National Drug and Alcohol Research Centre (NDARC) was established at the University of New South Wales by the Commonwealth Government in 1986 to extend the knowledge base required for effective treatment of individuals with alcohol and other drug-related problems and to enhance the overall research capacity in the drug and alcohol field.
 The Centre is highly regarded, both nationally and internationally, for its contribution to drug and alcohol research.

-Since NDARC's inception, more than 80 students have successfully completed a HDR program at the Centre (PhD and Masters), with a success rate of over 90%.
+Since NDARC’s inception, more than 80 students have successfully completed an HDR program at the Centre (PhD and Masters), with a success rate of over 90%.
 NDARC has a strong cohort of HDR students with a focus on diversity and equity of access.
 The Centre provides a highly supportive study environment with excellent facilities including desk space, regular training opportunities, computer access and statistical support.

-NDARC students and staff publish in general medical and health journals, and the most influential specialist drug and alcohol publications.
-The Centre's research is multi-disciplinary in nature and of high practical relevance to governments and policy agencies, communities, providers of clinical services and non-government organisations.
+NDARC students and staff publish in general medical and health journals and the most influential specialist drug and alcohol publications.
+The Centre’s research is multi-disciplinary in nature and of high practical relevance to governments and policy agencies, communities, providers of clinical services and non-government organisations.

-HDR graduates have career opportunities in a range of organisations, including Australian and international universities, the World Health Organisation/United Nations, the delivery of clinical services, and with policy agencies such as NSW Health, NSW Family and Community Services and local health districts.
+HDR graduates have career opportunities in a range of organisations, including Australian and international universities, the World Health Organization/United Nations, the delivery of clinical services, and with policy agencies such as NSW Health, NSW Family and Community Services and local health districts.

 There are a number of pathways into our HDR programs, and NDARC staff are keen to support entry for potential students from a range of backgrounds and with varied educational qualifications.
 NDARC is particularly committed to building research capacity among Aboriginal researchers and encourages consultation with us about different HDR pathways that may be available.
 If you have queries about this, please feel free to email NDARC.HDR@unsw.edu.au and a staff member will contact you to talk about your options.